Limited Time Offer

 Ductwork Needed None Required

-Heating Yes (heat pump) Separate system needed
+Heating Included Yes (heat pump) Separate furnace needed

-Aesthetics Wall units visible Vents only
+Aesthetics Wall/ceiling units visible Vents only

-Maintenance Filter cleaning monthly Annual service
+Maintenance Filter cleaning monthly Filter replacement 1-3 months

-Lifespan 15-20 years 12-15 years
+Lifespan 20-25 years 15-20 years

 What is a Ductless Mini-Split?

-A mini-split system consists of:
+A mini-split system (also called ductless AC or ductless heat pump) consists of:

 What is Central AC?

-A central AC system includes:
+A central air conditioning system includes:

-• Ductwork throughout the home
+• Ductwork – Distributes conditioned air throughout the home

-• Vents in each room
+• Vents/registers – Supply and return air in each room

 When Mini-Splits Make More Sense